This is a fantastic opportunity for experienced Cabin Crew to explore the world of management and the breadth of service across all our cabins.

 2. Assessment Centre

 Well done for making it this far!
-Assessment centres are held twice a day, at our British Airways recruitment centre at Corporate and Support Functions, based near Heathrow.
+Assessment centres are held twice a day, at our British Airways recruitment centre at our Waterside Head Office, near Heathrow.

 The day is designed to showcase your skills; there are a number of real-life exercises which will give you a flavour of what to expect should you join us at British Airways.
 The assessment involves a height and reach test, a role play, and a group exercise.
 If successful you will be invited to interview with two British Airways colleagues.
 During the day, you will meet a number of colleagues who will answer any questions you may have.